mxochicale/srep2021/README.md

 # Nonlinear methods to quantify Movement Variability in Human-Humanoid Interaction Activities
-*Miguel Xochicale and Chris Baber*
+*Xochicale Miguel and Baber Chris*

 ## Abstract
 Human movement variability arises from the process of mastering redundant (bio)mechanical degrees of freedom to successfully accomplish any given motor task where flexibility and stability of many possible joint combinations helps to adapt to environment conditions.